eliottjohnson/Obsidian-Vault/Eliott/CHIMERA/MD Planning.md

 -   3) Reducing the intensity, if possible to at least ~1e6 ions/spill (again, similarly to what we did last year).
 Special attention to be devoted to impact of intensity reduction on spill duration.

--   Repetition of fast extraction to have another calibration point at lower intensity (Not possible for Marc).
+-   4) Repetition of fast extraction to have another calibration point at lower intensity (Not possible for Marc).
 	- Early or Nominal intensity in LEIR to have two points
 	- Can't trust signal from XSEC in fast mode (lot of noise from Federico) - ringing of the signal.
 		- checking if impedance is matched
+		- struggle to get absolute measurement of intensity
+		- calibration done by clean transmission from the ring
+	- XSEC in slow mode
+		- Full of systematic errors
+		- unreliable
+	- XION can be trusted
-		-
+		- can count single events

--   Repeat the steps above, with ~2 GeV/n energy
+-   5) Repeat the steps above, with ~2 GeV/n energy

 Try to further push down the energy, to experimentally determine the lower energy limit for “clean” beam transport